MicrosoftDocs/cloud-adoption-framework/docs/govern/identity-baseline/metrics-tolerance.md

 - **Identity systems size.** Total number of users, groups, or other objects managed through your identity systems.
 - **Overall size of directory services infrastructure.** Number of directory forests, domains, and tenants used by your organization.
-- **Dependency on legacy or on-premises authentication mechanisms.** Number of workloads that depend on legacy authentication mechanisms or third-party multi-factor authentication services.
+- **Dependency on legacy or on-premises authentication mechanisms.** Number of workloads that depend on legacy or third-party or multi-factor authentication mechanisms.
 - **Extent of cloud-deployed directory services.** Number of directory forests, domains, and tenants you've deployed to the cloud.
 - **Cloud-deployed Active Directory servers.** Number of Active Directory servers deployed to the cloud.
 - **Cloud-deployed organizational units.** Number of Active Directory organizational units (OUs) deployed to the cloud.
 - **Extent of federation.** Number of Identity Baseline systems federated with your organization's systems.
 - **Elevated users.** Number of user accounts with elevated access to resources or management tools.
-- **Use of role-based access control.** Number of subscriptions, resource groups, or individual resources not managed through role-based access control (RBAC).
+- **Use of role-based access control.** Number of subscriptions, resource groups, or individual resources not managed through role-based access control (RBAC) via groups.
 - **Authentication claims.** Number of successful and failed user authentication attempts.
 - **Authorization claims.** Number of successful and failed attempts by users to access resources.
 - **Compromised accounts.** Number of user accounts that have been compromised.